 - Local establishments often offer discounts for the residents of the town during the peak ski season.

-- You will get plenty of exercise as most ski towns are in mountainous areas.
+- You will get plenty of exercises as most ski towns are in mountainous areas.

 Drawbacks of living in a ski town